 The hot-swap features of the storage server enable you to remove and replace hard disk drives, power supplies, RAID controllers, and fans without turning off the storage server.
-Therefore, you can maintain the availability of your system while you remove, install, or replace a hot-swap device.
+Therefore, you can maintain the availability of your system while a hot-swap device is removed, installed, or replaced.